 How to kill and get rid of Formosan termites

-Termite treatment and termite extermination have changed dramatically over the past 20 or 30 years, and the number of application techniques and products has tripled in the last ten years.
+Termite treatment and extermination have changed dramatically over the past 20 or 30 years, and the number of application techniques and products has tripled in the last ten years.

 Conventional Liquid Treatment